horaceg/resume/resume.md

     Working from research to deployment in production of machine learning models:

-    - A tool to query 220 heterogenous databases with HTTP REST APIs
+    - A tool to query hundreds of heterogenous databases with HTTP REST APIs
     - Bayesion modelling of consumption based on location, floor area and usage
     - Gap-filling of consumption data to estimate missing monthly points: 2x improvement
     - Mentoring and training of interns and junior staff members